thejsway/thejsway/manuscript/chapter04.md

 ### Neither yes nor no

 Write a program that plays "neither yes, nor no" with the user.
-Specifically, the programs asks the user to enter text until either "yes" or "no" is typed, which ends the game.
+Specifically, the program asks the user to enter text until either "yes" or "no" is typed, which ends the game.

 ### FizzBuzz